jliclaire/MERN_Vivify_Roofing/README.md

 Irregularities and lack of system around the sales procedure and communication between the trades and sales staff had meant that mistakes were often made and jobs misquoted.
-This is a risk to both the reputation and bottom line of the business.
+This is a risk and an opportunity to both the reputation and bottom line of the business.

 A significant aspect of this problem was that communication and record-keeping